 We seek to convert these potential customers into viable sales leads that will then become paying customers for a total of four years.
 How does this work?
 Marketing departments work to locate these target audiences and nurture them until they make contact with us.
 Once marketing is able to convert these leads into qualified leads, they are handed off to the sales department to further develop relationships, answer questions, guide them through the application process in order to qualify them as a customer and ultimately get them to sign a sales contract for an expensive product that we call education.

 Products, leads, customers, sales, marketplace: these are typically considered business terms.
 The truth is, private school is a business.
 I see colleagues grimace every time I use the term lead to describe a prospective family, customers to describe our paying constituents, sales to describe admission, and product to describe education.
-However, if we don’t think about the business of private education, our school will lose out on paying customers and the teachers won’t have full classrooms.
+However, if we don’t think about the business of private education, our schools will lose out on paying customers and the teachers won’t have full classrooms.

 Gone are the days of being able to send static information out to the masses and wait for someone to knock on our doors.
 Today’s world is much more sophisticated than it was at the turn of the century, and marketing best practices change almost daily in order to meet the growing needs of an increasingly savvy and sophisticated marketplace.
 The challenge is growing each year, with schools not only facing declining enrollment rates, especially as public schools work to improve, but also declining birth rates overall, meaning fewer students nationwide.
 If schools only work to recruit those customers who are already sold on private school, they are going to face grave consequences in the future.